jonkracht/opus-two-serial-communication/README.md

 Enter into minicom's setup menu by `sudo minicom -s`.
-(Note, minicom is executed here with superuser privileges since saving configuration files will modify the root file system.
+(Note, minicom is executed here with superuser privileges since the config files to be created are saved in the root file system.
 If, instead, `sudo` is omitted, you would still be able to enter the setup menu but ultimately unable to save it for later use.)

 The menu system can be navigated using either arrow keys or vim-style 'hjkl' keys, ENTER, and ESCAPE.

 #### Steps to create configuration file:

-1. Input communication parameters by entering "Serial port setup" submenu
+1. Input communication parameters by entering "Serial port setup"
-    * Verify that "A - Serial Device" lists correct `[DEVICE_NAME]`
+    * Verify that "A - Serial Device" lists the correct `[DEVICE_NAME]`
     * Set "E - Bps/Par/Bits" to 921600 8N1
     * Set both Hard and Software Flow Controls (entries F and G) to 'No'